Scott Oki

 Scott D. Oki (born October 5, 1948, in Seattle, Washington) is a former senior vice-president of sales and marketing for Microsoft who conceived and built Microsoft's international operations.
 Oki also played a crucial role in Microsoft's rapid domestic growth during the 1980s.

 Early life

 Oki was a third generation Japanese-American raised by a family that some sources described as very traditional in outlook.
 Oki's father was a postal worker while his mother worked as a secretary and the family often struggled financially so they had to work tying fish flies to gain additional income.

 Oki graduated from Seattle's Franklin High School.
 He then attended the University of Washington but left after 18 months to join the U.S. Air Force.
-While in the service he took courses at the University of Colorado.
+While in the service he took courses at the University of Colorado at Colorado Springs.
 After he left the service in 1974, he went on to receive a BA in accounting and information systems and earned an MBA the following year.
 After holding several computer-related jobs (including a stint at Hewlett-Packard), Oki went to work for Microsoft in 1982.
 During this time, the company only had 200 employees.